-Establishing And Administering An Isle Of Man Foundation (2 Of 3) - Wealth Management - Worldwide
+Establishing And Administering An Isle Of Man Foundation (2 Of 3)

 Since Foundations have been written into Manx law, they have been used frequently as part of intermediaries' offshore wealth planning for any number of purposes, but all must conform to the same constitutional principles.

 This is the second in a three-part series we have produced on Foundations, building up to a webinar hosted by experts who can help you to meet your clients' needs.
-If you are unsure of the duties or definitions discussed in this piece, please see an Isle of Man Foundations for Offshore Planning – An Introduction (Article 1 of 3).
+If you would like to read the other articles in this series, please see:

+- Isle of Man Foundations for Offshore Planning – An Introduction (1 of 3)

+- When to use an Isle of Man Foundation (3 of 3)

 - What do I need to establish an Isle of Man Foundation?